The Opening Chapter – Davion Robinson

 I realized that for me it’s bigger than basketball.
 I have become a notable figure for a younger generation in areas that I come from.
 Most think of that as pressure but I use it as motivation as I have been going through my off-season extremely focused on strengthening his body.
 My goal is to be in tip-top shape as well as studying some of my favorite players and immolating their game to a tee.
 These players I plan to immolate are Carmelo Anthony and Reggie Miller just to name a couple.
 I don’t wanna give out too much of my plans for competition to look at haha.

 To describe myself, I’d say that I am a hungry underclassman who took lessons from his unforeseen, unfortunate circumstances that many college athletes go through.
-From my injury I saw it as an opportunity.
+From my injury, I saw it as an opportunity.
 A chance to focus and genuinely take care of my body.
 My home-sickness made me realize it was time to grow and become my own individual.
 And as far as my schedule I just see it as the dirty work that’ll allow me to enjoy the fruits of my labor later.
 As I go through an off-season that I believe to be my season of separation.
 I look to grow as an individual, improve as an athlete and remain hungry to perform at a high-level next season.
-This is my story, or at least the opening chapter of what is to come.
+I’m Davion Robinson and this is my story, or at least the opening chapter of what is to come.